Buying a Short Sale Home in 2020 [Step-by-Step Guide]

 Even with a short sale processor working the file, the estimated turnaround times for responses are longer than average.
 For example, the typical wait time for an offer response from a short sale lender can be 5-7 business days, compared to 24-48 hours with a traditional seller.

-If you found a short sale property you want to buy and want the process to be handled by a reliable short sale processor quickly and efficiently,
+If you found a short sale property you want to buy and want the process to be handled by a reliable short sale processor quickly and efficiently, fill out the contact form on this page to get connected with a reputable professional in your location.

 The second con of purchasing a short sale is the high likelihood that you’ll have to purchase it AS-IS.
 For most cash investors, this is not an issue, as they are prepared to perform the work necessary to add value.
 However, the buyer must beware that most short sale sellers are in a distressed financial situation and unable to handle any maintenance/repair work on the property.